-It’s hard to say anywhere is an off-the-beaten-track Bali destination these days, but there are still those areas to escape the mass tourism and overdevelopment that otherwise rules the southern beach resorts of Bali.
+It’s hard to say these days that anywhere is an off-the-beaten-track Bali destination.
+But there are still those areas where you can escape the mass tourism and overdevelopment that otherwise rules the southern beach resorts of Bali.
 And our advice would be to travel north, away from Denpasar Airport (airport transfer here), then don’t stop until you reach the cultural capital of Ubud.
 At least.
 And while Ubud is far from an off-the-beaten-track Bali destination itself, it is a must-see for any first-time traveller in Bali.
 And the same goes for the surrounding Gianyar, which is home to most of Bali’s better-known tourist attractions, as well as river valley resorts which would be our main recommendation on where to stay in Bali to escape the crowds.
 So much so, that we married there, we honeymooned there, and we just returned from our 6-year Anniversary in the river valleys Gianyar.

 Where to stay in Bali?